Home Loan Interest Rates Australia

 |---|---|---|

-Practical tip: Keep a separate “costs” account.
-Even when duty is reduced, you still want cash ready for legal + inspections + settlement adjustments.
+Practical tip: keep a separate “costs” account.
+Even when duty is reduced, you still want cash ready for legal, inspections and settlement adjustments.

 Official resources: SRO Victoria — duty calculator.